epi-center/planning/README.md

 [![jogl](https://img.shields.io/static/v1?label=join%20us%20on&message=JOGL&color=red&link&style=flat-square)](https://app.jogl.io/project/169)
 [![license](https://img.shields.io/github/license/understand-covid/proposal?style=flat-square)](https://github.com/understand-covid/proposal/blob/master/LICENSE)

+We would like to build an ecosystem that makes it possible for epidemiologists to more rapidly build 'responsible' forecasts, analysis, and understand the health economics of various interventions.
+This consists of several components, including a modeling toolkit, data exchange, and communication guidelines.

-We would like to build a toolkit that makes building 'responsible' epidemiological forecasting models easy and computationally efficient.
-It should make sane assumptions about variable distributions, include ways to integrate many types of empirical data in a straightforward way, allow for sensitivity analysis and understanding of uncertainty, capture possible dynamics of different types of suppression, mitigation and control tactics.
+The modeling toolkit will be based on probabilistic programming extensions to existing models.
+It should make sane assumptions about variable distributions, include ways to integrate many types of empirical data in a straightforward way, allow for sensitivity analysis and understanding of uncertainty, and capture possible dynamics of different types of suppression, mitigation and control tactics.
+Epidemiologists should be able to mix and match different components of a modeling pipeline as drawn from this toolkit in order to develop their own models.

-With sufficient resources, we would also try to design systems that maintain up to date, easily ingestible, empirical data on population level statistics ranging from demography and network connectedness on a granular level to granular public health data.
+With sufficient resources, we would also try to design a data exchange that maintains up to date, easily ingestible, empirical data on population level statistics ranging from demography and network connectedness on a granular level to granular clinical, virological and empirical data.
+Where possible, we would like to make this data available as full distributions, rather than just single summary statistics.

+We would like to develop best practices for disseminating the results of modeling exercises in terms of how the public is likely to percieve the published research.
+We aim to give researchers more confidence in publishing and collaborating, and help them reduce the chances that their research is abused or misreported.

+A more detailed vision and actionable next steps for the ecosystem we are building is available [here](project%20planning).
+We want the development process to be based on the principles of open science, and welcome experts (especially epidemiologists) to give feedback and contribute.
+The rest of this document serves to illustrate the motivations for this project.

 ## A proposal for deep collaboration in epidemiological modeling.